By Dr. Saskia Sivananthan

 With summer on the horizon, Canadians are gearing up for road trips, vacations and driving to their favourite destinations.
 Due to our sprawling geography and often inadequate public transportation systems, access to a motor vehicle is something many of us take for granted.
 However, a diagnosis of dementia threatens to change all of this, creating anxiety and fear for the future.

-Unlike in the U.S., a dementia diagnosis in Canada does not automatically mean losing your license.
+Unlike some U.S. states, a dementia diagnosis in Canada does not automatically mean losing your license.
 A 2009 survey showed that 28 per cent of Canadians living with dementia still had a driver’s license.
 However, there is currently no way to halt the progression of dementia.
 This means the risk of a vehicle accident is two to eight times higher for those with dementia and the risk of an accident doubles every five years after diagnosis.

 What to expect after a dementia diagnosis